Excess Inventory Definition

 Not only does excess inventory restrict cash flow, but it also loses the company money each day.
 When hundreds of thousands of dollars are tied up in inventory, it’s a big deal for a company and can tremendously impair the business’s growth.
 Needless to say, excess inventory can heavily restrict a business, and is therefore typically a negative.

 Excess Inventory Management

 Effective excess inventory management is achieved by having the right technology in place.
 With a centralized system of record enabling inventory information to be viewed, accessed and updated from anywhere, brands gain improved visibility and control over their inventory.
 Leveraging both current and historical data on inventory performance will also yield better inventory management results by providing insights that inform more effective management decisions.

 How Do I Sell Excess Inventory?

 This is where off-price can help.
-To help gain back money that would otherwise be tied up in stock or spent on holding costs, items can be sold off-price.
+To help gain back money that would otherwise be tied up in excess inventory or spent on holding costs, excess inventory can be sold off-price.
 Due to the number of factors impacting a supply chain, excess inventory is an inevitable part of most industries, but by optimizing inventory through selling excess products on to off-price retailers, brands can recover revenue that would otherwise be lost, thereby helping them to hit their margins.